danielsaidi/QuickSearch/Sources/QuickSearch/QuickSearch.docc/QuickSearch.md

 }
 ```

-You can also apply the `.quickSearch` view modifier, to any superview, if you can't access `.searchable`, use custom focus bindings, etc.
+You can apply a `.quickSearch` view modifier to any superview, if you can't access `.searchable`, use custom focus bindings, etc.